cmusatyalab/elijah-cloudlet/README.md

     ``overlay VM`` is composed of 2 files; 1) ``overlay-meta file`` ends with .overlay-meta, 2) compressed ``overlay blob files`` ends .xz

+    Note: if you want to make a portforward from host to VM, you can use -redir parameter as below.

+        > $ ./cloudlet overlay /path/to/vm.image -- -redir tcp:2222:22 -redir tcp:8080::80

+    This will forward client connection at host port 2222 to VM's 22 and 8080 to 80, respectively.

 3. Synthesizing ``overlay vm``
     Here, we'll show 3 ways to perform VM synthesis using ``overlay vm``; 1) verifying synthesis using command line interface, 2) synthesize over network using desktop client, and 3) synthesize over network using Android client.